t8js/router/README.md

 ⬥ A link can be switched to the replace mode by having the `data-navigation-mode="replace"` attribute.
 In the replace mode, clicking the link will replace the current history navigation entry rather than keep it as a previous record (similarly to calling `route.replace(url)`), effectively preventing the user from returning to the current URL by pressing the browser's *Back* button.

-⬥ The `data-scroll="off"` attribute can be added to a link to prevent the page from scrolling up to the top when the link is clicked, which is the default behavior (like with regular HTML links).
+⬥ The `data-scroll="off"` attribute can be added to a link to turn off the default scrolling behavior when the link is clicked.
+By default, similarly to the behavior of regular HTML links, the page is scrolled either to the element whose `id` matches the link fragment (`#example`) if the element is available or to the top of the page otherwise.

 ## Events & Middleware